Steps to Performing a ROPA, ROPA preparation steps, record of processing activities steps, DPO Solutions NY

 Know who Needs to Review Your ROPA Records!

-Supervisory / competent authorities such as data commissoners, OAG’s and federal agencies may need to inspect them in case of an audit, legal case or in the aftermath of a data breach.
+Supervisory / competent authorities such as data / information commissoners, OAG’s and federal agencies may need to inspect them in case of an audit, legal case or in the aftermath of a data breach.
 Due dilligence assessments and proof of compliance may also be required for service contracts.
 One specific reference comes under GDPR Article 30 states that all organizations legally required to keep RoPAs which should be ready to present the record to supervisory authorities upon request.
 In case of an audit or in the aftermath of a data breach, supervisory authorities will likely want to establish the accuracy and completness of your record keeping at penalty of harsher fines.

 Keep Your Records Updated